Carlson’s FG as OT expires sends Raiders into postseason

+LAS VEGAS (AP)It seemed only fitting the Las Vegas Raiders needed every second of an overtime game to earn their first playoff berth since 2016, a microcosm of their roller coaster season.

+And as they’ve done five other times this season, the Raiders won on the final play of the game.

-LAS VEGAS (AP) — Daniel Carlson’s 47-yard field goal as time expired in overtime lifted the Las Vegas Raiders past the Los Angeles Chargers 35-32 on Sunday night for their first playoff berth since 2016.
+Daniel Carlson’s 47-yard field goal as time expired in overtime lifted Las Vegas past the Los Angeles Chargers 35-32 on Sunday night and into the postseason.

-And they eliminated their AFC West rivals in the process, while helping Pittsburgh advance.
+And in the process, eliminated its AFC West rivals, while helping Pittsburgh advance.

+”We’ve had ups and downs all season but we have guys who love football,” Raiders defensive end Maxx Crosby said. ”We have dudes with heart.”

 Las Vegas survived Los Angeles’ late-game comeback built on a series of fourth-down conversions to force overtime.
 The Chargers tied it with a 12-yard TD pass from Justin Herbert to Mike Williams as time expired in regulation.

-Then each team made overtime field goals before Carlson won it.
+Each team made overtime field goals before Carlson’s game-winner.
 Carlson, three times the AFC special teams player of the week this season, kicked five field goals in the game.

 The Raiders won a fourth straight game and completed an incredible late-season run after losing five of their previous six.

+”We just found a way to have a chance to win at the end,” Raiders interim coach Rich Bisaccia said. ”We’ve been in this situation before … just can’t say enough about how this team prepares and going into the game and playing like that.
+They believe in each other when they go out there.
+They don’t blink.”

 Derek Carr completed 20 of 36 pass attempts for 186 yards, including two touchdowns.
-Hunter Renfrow hauled in two touchdown passes, while Josh Jacobs ran for 132 yards on 26 carries, including one score.
+Hunter Renfrow hauled in two touchdown passes, while a visibly injured Josh Jacobs ran for a career-high 132 yards on 26 carries, including one score.

+”You feel it when you breathe, I get winded and I feel it,” said Jacobs, about playing with a rib injury. ”It was just one of them (games) I was constantly talking to myself each play, getting helped up off the ground.
+I was talking to myself, like `it’s this much time on the clock, this is what we need.’
+I would have felt like I let my team down if I went out there and let the pain get to me and gave up.”

 The Raiders, who had arguably more offseason and in-season distractions than any team, overcame multiple adversities and return to the playoffs for only the second time since losing to Tampa Bay in the 2003 Super Bowl.